-2. In accordance with its powers under its Memorandum and Articles of Association ILEX will delegate to IPS responsibility for the rights of audience and litigation qualification scheme for Associate Prosecutors.
+2. In accordance with its powers under the provisions of the Charter and Bye-Laws, and regulations made by the Council.
+CILEx will delegate to IPS responsibility for the rights of audience and litigation qualification scheme for Associate Prosecutors.

 THE RIGHTS OF AUDIENCE AND LITIGATION CERTIFICATES